jamiemtdwyer/shopify-flask-embedded/README.md

 7. Navigate to the application in your browser, supplying the domain of your Shopify store as the `shop` query parameter (`https://22638980.ngrok.io/?shop=my-shop.myshopify.com`)

 NOTE: This app assumes that it is running over HTTPS - the easiest way to achieve this is by using a tunneling service like [ngrok](https://ngrok.com)

+Make sure to enable third-party cookies in your browser!
+Some browsers such as Safari and Chromium block third-party cookies by default.